exosite-archive/hvac-reference-application/README.md

 4. Click "+ NEW DEVICE"

-5. Add device with name and MAC Address
+5. Add a device with a name and MAC Address

 ## Enable Serial Number which is the MAC Address of the Device